 In cases where return to prior employment is not feasible, vocational assessments provide the structured clarity needed to chart new occupational directions.
 These evaluations combine interviews, skills and interest inventories, aptitude testing, and file reviews to produce an objective vocational profile.

-Transferable Skills Analysis (TSA)
+Advanced Transferable Skills Analysis (TSA)

-A Transferable Skills Analysis (TSA) is a comprehensive analysis designed to identify transferable skills that an individual possesses to analyze how those skills align with the requirements of other occupations.
+Our Advanced Transferable Skills Analysis (TSA) is a comprehensive analysis designed to identify transferable skills that an individual possesses to analyze how those skills align with the requirements of other occupations.

 1. Work history and job descriptions

-2. Educational background
+2. Educational and training background

 3. Transferable skills

-4. Conditions, limitations, restrictions, and abilities
+4. Impact of medical conditions including limitations, restrictions, and abilities

-6. Vocational interests
+5. Vocational interests

-7. Other information and documentation as required
+6. Other information and documentation as required

 Using the data gathered through the TSA, the assessor will review current labour market trends to identify occupations that align with the client’s background.
 Both direct-entry roles and short-term training opportunities may be explored, offering a comprehensive overview of available pathways so you can make an informed decision for your client.